 - Pass an assessment by their peers

 Guthrie House residents demand accountability from one other and will challenge insincerity.
 The progress residents see in each other and themselves fosters a positive environment and dedication to the program.

 At the end of their sentence, after four months, Guthrie House residents are transitioned into the community, given assistance with finding work and housing, and monitored for up to six months.
-According to a preliminary impact analysis, the program shows promise in helping offenders make changes in their lives, with reductions in reoffending of up to 54%.
+According to a preliminary impact analysis, the program shows promise in helping offenders make changes in their lives, with reductions in reoffending of up to 44%.

 Watch this video for a first-hand account of how our staff and partners at Guthrie House use their holistic approach to help the residents learn to live healthier, more positive lives: